fleetdm/fleet/handbook/engineering/README.md

 This section outlines the release process at Fleet.

-The current release cadence is nightly.
+The current release cadence is once every three weeks and is concentrated around Wednesdays.

 ### Release freeze period